DanialArab/MLOps-Specialization/README.md

 It usually takes a few trials to converge to the right set of metrics to monitor.
 Sometimes you have deployed the machine learning system, and it's not uncommon for you to deploy a machine learning system with an initial set of metrics only to run the system for a few weeks and then to realize that something could go wrong with it that you hadn't thought of before and into pick a new metric to monitor.
 Or for you to have some metric that you monitor for a few weeks and then decide they're just metrics, hardly ever change, and to get rid of that metric in favor of focusing attention on something else.

-After you've chosen a set of metrics to monitor, common practice would be to set thresholds for alarms.
+After you've chosen a set of metrics to monitor, common practice would be to **set thresholds for alarms**.
 You may decide if the server load ever goes above 0.91, which may trigger an alarm or a notification to let you know or let the team know to see if there's a problem and maybe spin up some more servers:

 ![](https://github.com/DanialArab/images/blob/main/MLOps-Specialization/monitoring%20dashboards.PNG)